Orange Juice (band): The Postcard years

-The band's debut single was followed by a series of well-received Postcard 7" releases: "Blue Boy", "Simply Thrilled Honey" and "Poor Old" Soul in 1980–81.
+The band's debut single was followed by a series of well-received Postcard 7" releases: "Blue Boy", "Simply Thrilled Honey" and "Poor Old Soul" in 1980–81.
 Selling sufficiently to appear prominently in the independent charts, these garnered considerable interest from the London-based music press, much of which appeared charmed by the band's on-stage antics, particularly the self-depreciating humour of Collins and the oddball-antics of occasional vocalist James Kirk.
 However, Radio One DJ's John Peel was initially unimpressed, describing their music as 'curious'.

-Peel's introduction to the band came when he was accosted outside the BBC by Alan Horne and Edwyn Collins, brandishing a copy of the debut 45, 'Falling and Laughing', the former telling the DJ:
+Peel's introduction to the band came when he was accosted outside the BBC by Alan Horne and Edwyn Collins, brandishing a copy of the debut 45, 'Falling and Laughing'.
+Horne criticized Peels's focus on Manchester and Liverpool bands and stated that Orange Juice represented the future.

-All those Manchester and Liverpool bands you play.
-It's all a nice bore.
-You need to wise up, old man.
-Forget all that Bunnymen and Teardrops shit.
-This is the future.
-Get wise to it now or you're going to look really stupid.

 Peel confirmed the story a few days later, on 21 February 1980, when he gave airtime to the record for the first time on his BFBS show.
 Later, the show's producer John Walters nonetheless picked up on the band's popularity and invited them to record two Radio One sessions for Peel and, in the autumn of 1980, the band was invited on a national tour by Peel-favourites The Undertones, gaining further exposure south of the border.
-One of these gigs was at a new venue, Rock City in Nottingham: coming on as support band, Orange Juice became the first band to play this now-legendary venue (on 11 Dec 1980).
-Collins recalls continuing abuse from the punk contingent:
+One of these gigs was at a new venue, Rock City in Nottingham: coming on as support band, Orange Juice became the first band to play this venue (on 11 Dec 1980).
+Collins recalls that during the tour with The Undertones, skinheads shout homophobic slurs at the band, and the band intentionally exaggerated that flamboyant, "effeminate" image.

-We went on tour with The Undertones.
-There was a load of skinheads, and the minute we'd come onstage they'd shout 'Poofs!'
-And we'd shout back: 'Hare Krishna'.
-Rather than go into denial, we'd camp it up, just to annoy people.
-Of course, later, once we were preaching to the converted, it was time to change course.